 An Electric Stove Is a 240-Volt Appliance

 The outlet for an electric stove has to be rated for the current draw—or electrical consumption—of the stove.
-It must be connected to a double-pole circuit breaker that contacts both hot legs in the service panel, and it must be wired with heavier cable, which Ask-the-Electrician.com lists as eight-gauge for a 50-amp stove, although some manufacturers may specify six-gauge cable, especially for convection ovens.
+It must be connected to a double-pole circuit breaker that contacts both hot legs in the service panel and wired with heavier cable, usually a six-gauge cable.
 The cable for a 240-volt circuit is bundled with two hot wires, a neutral and a ground as opposed to 120-volt cables, which have only a single hot wire.

 The neutral wire in a range circuit allows the appliance to draw both 240 volts (for the heating elements) and 120 volts (for the timers, alarms, lights, etc.).
 This is why range circuits are often called 120/240-volt circuits.